oac-tree/sup-dto/doc/source/anytype.rst

       scalar types) or for fieldnames that cannot be correctly parsed/interpreted (wrong format or unknown key).

-.. function:: const AnyType& operator[](std::string fieldname) const
+.. function:: const AnyType& AnyType::operator[](std::string fieldname) const

    Const version of the previous operator overload.